+An ideal PBLD case presents an interesting hypothetical patient, has a teaching point and includes controversies or a conflict in management.
+The case should be relevant to current clinical practice and require that dilemmas be solved, and decisions made.
+The case asks open-ended questions and, as in clinical practice, unfolds gradually with new information.
 The questions should be interspersed and not be asked at the end of the case.
 A common approach is to have multiple iterations of one or two descriptive sentences of the case followed by a few questions.
 It is best to avoid questions where answers could be given without reading the case.
 The discussion section should not be in the form of an outline; it should reveal some scholarship and not answer question by question.
 It is better for participants to have to go over the entire discussion and extract the information.
 You can think of the discussion as a short review article, with the references numbered in the text and entered at the end.
-The past several years, the PBLD committee noticed that many excellent PBLDs included figures, tables and diagrams that were copyrighted.
-It is imperative that discussions do not contain copyrighted material.
+For the past several years, the PBLD committee has noticed that many excellent PBLDs included figures, tables and diagrams that were copyrighted.
+It is imperative that discussions do not contain copyright material.
 PBLDs with copyrighted material will be automatically rejected.
 The committee prefers the use of graphics designed by the authors.
 If original figures, tables or diagrams are utilized, permission needs to be obtained from the publisher and not from the authors.